Lease End

 Adam Broud

-TL;DR: Lease equity is the difference between your car’s market value and what you still owe on the lease (aka the payoff amount).
+TL;DR (5-minute read): Lease equity is the difference between your car’s market value and what you still owe on the lease (aka the residual value).
 If your car is worth more than what you owe, congrats—you’ve got positive equity.
-This blog will help you find it, understand it, and maximize it like a pro.

 Lease EndPerson surrounded by pile of money